alanqian/epub-boilerplate/README.md

 # Epub Boilerplate

-Purpose of this project creating a general boilerplate for epub2-3 creation.
+Purpose of this project creating a general boilerplate for EPUB creation.
 Unfortunately every main ebook-reader platform has it's own vendor-specific way to displaying epub-files.